 - Eat a variety of high-fiber foods.
 Examples include fruits, vegetables, and whole grains.
 Ask your healthcare provider how much fiber you need each day.
 You may need to take a fiber supplement.

 - Exercise as directed.
 Exercise, such as walking, may make it easier to have a bowel movement.
 Ask your healthcare provider to help you create an exercise plan.

 - Do not have anal sex.
 Anal sex can weaken the skin around your rectum and anus.

 - Avoid heavy lifting.
 This can cause straining and increase your risk for another hemorrhoid.

 - You have severe pain in your rectum or around your anus.

-- You have bleeding from your anus that does not stop.
+- You have bleeding from your anus that soaks through your underwear.

 When should I contact my healthcare provider?